milvus-io/milvus/deployments/binary/README.md

 ## Start Milvus standalone service

-### To start Milvus service, you need a Milvus binary file.
-Currently you can get the latest version of Milvus binary file through the Milvus docker image. (we will upload Milvus binary files in the future)
+To start Milvus service, you need a Milvus binary file.
+Currently you can get the latest version of Milvus binary file through the Milvus docker image.
+(We will upload Milvus binary files in the future)

 ```bash
 docker run -d --name milvus milvusdb/milvus:v2.0.0-rc6-20210910-020f109 /bin/bash